keeeal/keeeal.github.io/_posts/2020-08-08-an-evolutionary-strategy-for-sequential-exploration.md

 where *n* is the length of the individual and *b* is a parameter that controls the degree of bias.

 This distribution has some favorable features.
-Firstly, on the domain of indices corresponding to elements in the individual (*i.e.* from 0 to *n*), the function ranges from 0 to 1.
-It is also monotonically increasing, with an exponential slope dictated by *b*.
-Finally, and perhaps most importantly, since the function is exponential it is self-similar for a given number of indices preceding *n*, *e.g.* between *n* and *n* - 10.
+Firstly, it is also monotonically increasing with an exponential slope dictated by *b*.
+Secondly, and perhaps most importantly, since the function is exponential it is self-similar for a given number of indices preceding *n*, *e.g.* between *n* and *n* - 10.
 This means that regardless of the value taken by *n*, the parameter *b* dictates the probability of selecting *x* as a function of the distance between *x* and *n*.

 A point sampled from this distribution was used as the crossover point.
 Note that the parameter *b* must be larger than 1, but not by very much.
 A suitable value was found to be 1.02.